100 Sights in Munich, Germany (with Map and Images)

 27. Maria-Hilf-Kirche

-The Catholic parish church of Maria Hilf in der Au, called Mariahilfkirche, is the main parish church of the Au.
-It was started between 1831 and 1839 by Joseph Daniel Ohlmüller and completed by Georg Friedrich Ziebland.
-The landmark of the Au is considered an archetype of neo-Gothic church building of the 19th century.
-It is one of the three "neo-Gothic siblings of Munich", the Holy Cross Church and St. Johann Baptist, all three of which have a similar monumental brick architectural style and are located east of the Isar.
+The Catholic parish church of Maria Hilf in the Au, called Mariahilfkirche, is the main parish church of the Au.
+It was started by Joseph Daniel Ohlmüller from 1831 to 1839 and completed by Georg Friedrich Ziebland.
+The symbol of the Au is a primal model for the neo -Gothic church building of the 19th century.
+It is one of the three “neo-Gothic siblings in Munich”, the Heilig-Kreuz-Kirche and St. Johann Baptist, all three of which have a similar monumental brick style and are east of the Isar.

-St. Korbinian is a Roman Catholic church on Valleystrasse 24 in the Munich district of Munich.
-It is the only church in the city of Sankt Korbinian, the patron saint of the Archdiocese of Munich and Freising.
+St. Korbinian is a Roman Catholic church at Valleystraße 24 in the Munich district of Untersendling.
+It is the only church in the city dedicated to Sankt Korbinian, the patron saint of the Archdiocese of Munich and Freising.

 30. Kirche St. Ursula